Florida Open Container Charge Attorneys

 Revelation and Resolution

 The examples raised here show how room for officer discretion and interpretation of the law may impact drivers.
-If you have had an interaction with law enforcement that resulted in a citation or charge for an open container violation, even if the facts were not exactly like those described above, a defense lawyer may still be able to help.
+If you have had an interaction with law enforcement that resulted in a citation or charge for an open container violation, even if the facts were not exactly like those described above, a defense attorney may still be able to help.